joy1ee/cse15l-lab-reports/lab5.md

 ---

 ###### This page explains 4 interesting command-line options for the command grep.
-###### Each command has two examples to show how command-line options work as well as show the path using pwd command.
+###### Each command has two examples to show how the command-line options work as well as show the path using pwd command.

 ---